MatteoRaffaeleDeSilvestri/SmarTraffic/README.md

     - camera_3.mp4 [<i>27.6 Mb</i>]
     - camera_4.mp4 [<i>38.0 Mb</i>]

-<i>This action is required because the size of this file is too big for GitHub to store directly, so it's been used the LTS GitHub cloud service.</i>
+<i>This action is required because the size of this file is too big for GitHub to store directly, so it's been used Google Drive as an alternative.</i>

 The final project structure should be this one: